Elizabeth Dean | Murder Is a Collector's Item

 Both the old money rich like Craig (Chapter 8) and the Admiral (Chapter 9) are described as being rigid in thought, and seeing the world in unchanging eternal categories, hierarchies and facts.
 Such a need for certainty in thought is linked to sinister right-wing values, such as hierarchies of class or military rank.

-By contrast Heimrich's aide Sergeant Fornis is repeatedly noted for his skepticism.
+By contrast Heimrich's aide Sergeant Forniss is repeatedly noted for his skepticism.
 He constantly has trouble believing what suspects say to him.
 Heimrich both agrees with and praises this point of view, regarding as proper in a police detective, and worries that it might be excessive.
-While the book doesn't make an explicit contrast, Fornis' skepticism is the opposite of the upper class characters' and the Admiral's rigid certainty.
-We don't learn much about Fornis' background, but Police Sergeants in books and films are often seen as being typical members of the working class.
+While the book doesn't make an explicit contrast, Forniss' skepticism is the opposite of the upper class characters' and the Admiral's rigid certainty.
+We don't learn much about Forniss' background, but Police Sergeants in books and films are often seen as being typical members of the working class.

 Lt.
 Nelson, the officer from the trade school rather than Annapolis, is also shown as displaying extreme caution in believing what people say (second half of Chapter 6).
 Nelson too is a professional detective figure, being part of Navy Intelligence.